vidulum/documentation/docs/getting-started/croeseid-testnet.md

     $ ./chain-maind init [moniker] --chain-id testnet-croeseid-4
   ```

-  This `moniker` will be the displayed id of your node when connected to Crypto.org Chain network.
+  This `moniker` will be the displayed id of your node when connected to Vidulum Chain network.
   When providing the moniker value, make sure you drop the square brackets since they are not needed.
   The example below shows how to initialize a node named `pegasus-node` :